-Alan's contribution to the development of intellectual property law has not been limited to just his cases.
+Alan's contribution to intellectual property law extends beyond just his cases.
 His scholarly writings have been quoted by the United States Supreme Court, the United States Court of Appeals for the Federal Circuit, other court filings, learned treatises, and over 100 law review articles.
 Alan's articles have appeared in publications of the law schools at Columbia, Cornell, Harvard, Tulane, and the University of Pennsylvania.

 Alan is also a sought-after commentator on intellectual property protection and litigation.
 The press has covered or quoted him over 250 times.
 Some of the media outlets that have covered and quoted Alan include Barron’s, Bloomberg, BusinessWeek, Financial Times (U.K.), Fortune, The Globe and Mail (Canada), International Herald Tribune (France), The New York Times, USA Today, Variety, The Wall Street Journal and The Washington Post.
 Additionally, Alan has appeared in prominent publications dedicated to covering the legal community, including The American Lawyer, Corporate Counsel, Inside Counsel, Law360, The National Law Journal, and The Recorder.

 Before opening his firm in 2012, Alan was a partner and on the Executive Committee at Kaye Scholer LLP (now Arnold & Porter Kaye Scholer LLP) and a partner and on the Partnership Committee at Howrey LLP.
 The perspective that Alan gained working in leadership roles at those firms enabled him to craft an elite boutique exclusively focused on intellectual property trial and appellate work.
-Since opening its doors, Fisch Sigler LLP has established a national presence on two coasts with three offices: New York, Silicon Valley and Washington, DC.
+Since opening its doors, Fisch Sigler LLP has established a national presence.

 Alan began his law career at the United States Patent and Trademark Office as a Patent Examiner, where he learned the patent craft from the inside.
-Prior to attending law school, Alan was a software design engineer at Texas Instruments, where he developed system-level software and published six technical papers.
+Before attending law school, Alan was a software design engineer at Texas Instruments, where he developed system-level software and published six technical papers.

 - The American Lawyer's "Litigator of the Week"